Bldrs with upcoming projects in spot

 Over 500 projects, which had received preliminary approvals from the

-der development, are likely to be affected.
+BMC or are currently under development, are likely to be affected.

 The building proposals department has sent back all these project files to the respective architects and asked them to resubmit their plans.